geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 2. If Windows PowerShell is still open from the previous exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

-3. At the command prompt, you should run the following command to create a new zone in DNS (remember to replace XXYYZZa with the unique UPN name assigned to your tenant by your lab hosting provider, and replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain name): <br/>
+3. At the command prompt, you should run the following command to create a new zone in DNS (remember to replace xxxUPNxxx with the unique UPN name assigned to your tenant by your lab hosting provider, and replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain name): <br/>

-		dnscmd /zoneadd XXYYZZa.xxxCustomDomainxxx.xxx /DsPrimary
+		dnscmd /zoneadd xxxUPNxxx.xxxCustomDomainxxx.xxx /DsPrimary

 4. Minimize your Windows PowerShell window (do NOT close it as you will use it later).